Which? applies to end UK class action over smartphone chip royalties

 However, on Tuesday it said it would apply to the tribunal for permission to withdraw the proceedings in their entirety, and that Qualcomm would not make any payment as a result.

-Which? said based on evidence, it had concluded Qualcomm did not coerce Apple, Apple’s chipset manufacturers or Samsung to sign any patent licences or chipset agreements or agree to any licensing terms, and that Qualcomm did not infringe competition laws and did not lead to an increase in the prices consumers paid for their mobile phones.
+Which? said based on evidence, it had concluded the tribunal would find that Qualcomm did not coerce Apple, Apple’s chipset manufacturers or Samsung to sign any patent licences or chipset agreements or agree to any licensing terms, and that Qualcomm did not infringe competition laws and did not lead to an increase in the prices consumers paid for their mobile phones.

 Which? had sought damages for all affected Apple and Samsung smartphones purchased between October 1 2015 and January 9 2024, estimating that individuals could be due an average of around £17 per phone if the action was successful.